saraabuelkhair/CS439-SleepPatterns/Wahhab_Part/README.md

 # **Wahhab Part — Data Cleaning, SQL Pipeline, and Backend Integration**

-This folder includes all of my work for the CS439 Sleep Patterns project.
 My part focuses on preparing and organizing both datasets, cleaning and structuring the data, and building the full SQL pipeline used for querying, merging, and analyzing sleep, stress, and lifestyle variables.
 I also helped set up the foundation for the modeling workflow by ensuring all datasets were standardized, indexed, and ready for analysis.

 ---